jameshiew/django-celery-docker-example/README.md

 1. Do `vagrant up` in this directory to build and start up the VM - this can take a while.
 You can look at `Vagrantfile` to see what the set up involves - it installs needed services, builds the Docker image and initializes the database.
 2. Do `vagrant ssh`
-3. Run `docker run --rm --net=host webapp ./manage.py migrate` to run initial database migrations
-3. Run `docker run --rm --net=host webapp ./manage.py createsuperuser` to create an admin user (optional)
+3. Run `docker run --rm -it --net=host webapp ./manage.py createsuperuser` to create an admin user (optional)

 ## Running